Operations and Maintenance Facility South logo

 December 2021 to July 2023: Project refinements

 After the Sound Transit Board identified the South 336th Street site in Federal Way as the preferred alternative, we completed additional fieldwork activities and environmental analysis.
-Additional site refinements were made to the preferred and South 334th Street alternatives.
+We made additional design refinements to the preferred and South 334th Street alternatives.

 Aerial view of the existing operations and maintenance facility in Seattle.
 This facility receives, stores and services Sound Transit’s Link light rail trains.
 The site includes a Link train storage building, offices for operations and controls, and a yard with Link trains lined up on tracks.